National Women's Soccer League expansion: Indianapolis (Indy Eleven, 2015–2019)

 Indy Eleven, which moved from the NASL to the USL after the 2017 season and was previously led by ex-Chicago-Red-Stars GM Peter Wilt, expressed interest in an NWSL side in 2015, contingent on them getting a new soccer-specific stadium built for the Eleven with a target date in 2017.
 The Eleven's inability to secure the stadium plan delayed Indianapolis NWSL expansion until 2018 at the earliest.
 In 2019, the Indiana General Assembly passed a stadium bill for the Eleven, for the newly proposed Eleven Park.
 The developers have expressed interest in a potential Women's soccer team to play at the stadium.

-On September 24, 2021, Indy announced the formation of an amateur women's team to join the pre-professional USL W League for its inaugural 2022 season.

-The club announced on June 24, 2022, that it had acquired over 20 acres of land and will construct a 20,000 seat multi-purpose stadium starting in spring 2023 and opening in spring 2025.
-Their press release stated that "The Eleven Park stadium will host Indy Eleven games for both its men’s and women’s professional soccer teams." though at the time of release the club's women's team was amateur and playing in a pre-professional league.
-It remains to be seen when Indy Eleven will seek to turn its women's team professional, and whether that will be in the NWSL or the upcoming professional second division USL Super League which is set to begin play in 2023.